- Real Madrid crowned as world's richest club for eighth year in a row

 As pointed out before, the English Premier League has the most representatives, and this situation seems unlikely to change any time soon.

-Italy's future on the other hand seems far less rosy as the nation's facilities generally don't match its reputation.
+Italy's future on the other hand seems far less rosy as their facilities generally don't match their reputation.